-BlackBerry Limited is pleased to announce that International Container Terminal Services, Inc (ICTSI) has deployed BlackBerry Cylance technology across all business units in Asia, Europe, Africa and the Americas to protect thousands of endpoints across its global network.
+BlackBerry Limited is pleased to announce that International Container Terminal Services, Inc (ICTSI) has deployed BlackBerry Cylance AI technology across all business units in Asia, Europe, Africa and the Americas to protect thousands of endpoints across its global network.
 ICTSI, a global port operations leader based in Asia, is leveraging CylancePROTECT® to take a preventative approach against existing and future cyber threats – while unifying its endpoint protection strategy with one vendor across its entire network.

 Headquartered in Manilla, Philippines, ICTSI has 32 ports in 18 countries and is responsible for ensuring that gateway ports provide the best service so cargo can move unimpeded.
 Any delay in ICTSI’s operations, physical or cyber, directly impacts local economies.
 ICTSI required a solution that was efficient, reliable and easy-to-manage on a large scale, while addressing a variety of complex systems and endpoints.